rocketacademy/bootcamp-4.1/3-backend/3.2-sql/README.md

 ```

 This command generates a table that contains five columns, an auto-incrementing identity column, id, two character columns first\_name, last\_name.
 This is followed by two additional columns mobile and gender which have the datatype of integer and boolean respectively.
 We are generating columns by naming the column, then adding a datatype with any column constraints that we need to implement.
 You can alter the datatype and constraints by changing the arguments to the code above.
-To see what PostgreSQL datatypes you can insert please checkout [this documentation](https://www.postgresql.org/docs/current/datatype.html).
-If you want to checkout the constraints [click here](https://www.postgresql.org/docs/current/ddl-constraints.html).
+To see what PostgreSQL datatypes you can insert please checkout <a href="https://www.postgresql.org/docs/current/datatype.html" target="_blank">this documentation</a>.
+If you want to checkout the constraints <a href="https://www.postgresql.org/docs/current/ddl-constraints.html" target="_blank">click here</a>.

 #### <mark style="color:red;">SQL NOTE</mark>